surabhigovil/Take_home/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run the following to install all the dependencies:

-### `npm init`: To install all the dependencies
+### `npm init`: This step is essential to iniitalize the project with the required dependencies

 ## Run the application on localhost as a REST API:

-1. In a seperate tabe run `npm run api` to start the server
+1. In a seperate tab from the root of the directory run `npm run api` to start the server
-2. `npm start` in a tab in the root to run the application on localhost
+2. In a seperate tab from the root of the directory run `npm start` will run the application on localhost

 ## Assumptions:
 Taking data for this application from a mock schema.